freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/03-front-end-development-libraries/react/use-default-props.md

 # --description--

-React ha anche un'opzione per impostare props predefinite. È possibile assegnare props predefinite a un componente come una proprietà del componente stesso, in modo che React le assegni quando necessario.
-Questo ti permette di specificare quale valore dovrebbe avere una prop se nessun valore è esplicitamente fornito.
-Ad esempio, se dichiari `MyComponent.defaultProps = { location: 'San Francisco' }`, hai definito una prop location impostata sulla stringa `San Francisco`, a meno che non specifichi diversamente.
-React assegna le prop di default se non sono definite, ma se passi `null` come valore per una prop, essa rimarrà pari a `null`.
+React also has an option to set default props.
+You can assign default props to a component as a property on the component itself and React assigns the default prop if necessary.
+This allows you to specify what a prop value should be if no value is explicitly provided.
+For example, if you declare `MyComponent.defaultProps = { location: 'San Francisco' }`, you have defined a location prop that's set to the string `San Francisco`, unless you specify otherwise.
+React assigns default props if props are undefined, but if you pass `null` as the value for a prop, it will remain `null`.

 # --instructions--